BCB Newsletter – December 2019

 Check the schedule for more info.

-BCB Volunter Meet Up – Tues 28th Jan, 6pm
+BCB Volunteer Meet Up – Tuesday 28th Jan, 6pm

 Put this date in your diary – Tuesday 28th January, 6pm – the first BCB get together of 2020.
-It’s a chance to meet other BCB people, and find out what we’re all up to, and of course develop BCB’s very own 2020 Vision!
+It’s a chance to meet other BCB people, to find out what we’re all up to, and of course develop BCB’s very own 2020 Vision!
 Do try to come along if you can.

 Youth Music Live